Plumbing Leaks & Pipe Failures

 Persistent dripping or hissing sounds inside walls

 Even minor leaks can cause major damage if left untreated, especially when concealed inside the building envelope.
+If you notice these issues, documenting construction defects properly is crucial for any potential legal action.

 Why These Defects Occur